Community pharmacists work to legal and ethical guidelines to ensure the correct and safe supply of medical products to the general public

 What to expect

-- If working in a large pharmacy, a pharmacist will work in a team with others including technicians, pharmacy technicians and sales assistants.
+- If you're based in a large pharmacy, you'll work in a team with others including pharmacy technicians and sales assistants.

-- Pharmacists have direct contact with the public and may go into the community to visit house-bound patients.
+- You'll have direct contact with the public and may go into the community to visit house-bound patients.

 - Jobs are available in all towns and cities.
 There are fewer opportunities in rural locations.